richardgaywood/blog/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 *Reasoning: this is just to try and clean up the profusion of overlapping interface modes and Matrix stuff that Shadowrun offers.*

 You are in VR (ie: full simsense, body in ragdoll RAS-override mode) when you are in a host system.
-All Matrix actions done not in a host are done in AR.
-The action of entering a host and the action of switching to VR are the same action.
+All Matrix actions carried out while not in a host use AR.
+Entering a host and switching to VR are the same action.

 AR hacking is not necessarily done entirely through the datajack’s neural interface (see the next section); many hackers use either physical or AR keyboards and other control surfaces in combination with mental commands.